tanushreebanerjee/cmsc740-review-materials/review_part2_advanced_rendering.md

 - Need to compute probability densities for each sample under all strategies
 - Convert between surface area and solid angle densities: p_solid_angle = p_area / (cos × r²)

+**Example: Direct Illumination**
+- Take two samples for each next event estimation:
+  - One by sampling BRDF/BSDF (next randomly sampled ray direction)
+  - One by sampling the light source
+- Combine using MIS weights

 **MIS Implementation Pseudocode:**
 ```
 function computeMISContribution(sample, strategies):